MareoRaft/prove-math/text-files/ideas.md

 when they save to DB, IT ACTUALLY DOES.

 when somebody adds a new dependency, we have to verify that when we add the edge, the graph is STILL A DAG.
 If it is not, we must reject the change.

+Simon's Foundation   ---->  apply for a grant

+think about eliminating uneceeaary edges permamnently in MongoDB